Is Tijuana worth visiting?

 7. Don’t drink tap water

 Tap water is not safe to drink in Tijuana or anywhere in Mexico.
 You can either buy bottled water or refill your water bottle at your hotel.
+Do not drink tap water in Tijuana.

 8. Don’t share your travel plans with strangers

 Most of these people are friendly and just trying to make money, but there’s always a chance you could come across someone with ill intentions.
+If a stranger starts a conversation, stay polite, but avoid oversharing your personal information and travel plans.
+Simply give general answers without offering too much detail.

 9. Avoid Tijuana’s red light district

 Tijuana’s red light district (aka Zona Norte) is a hotbed of criminal activity with drug dealing, prostitution, and high homicide rate.
-If you are in Tijuana to see the culture, there’s no reason to go there.
+If you are in Tijuana to see the city, there’s no reason to go there.

-10. Stay away from remote areas
+10. Stay away from outskirts of town

 11. Take an Uber

-Uber is the best way to get around Tijuana quickly and avoid troubled neighborhoods where you could be an easy target.
+Uber is the best way to get around Tijuana quickly and avoid troubled areas where you could be an easy target.
 I took an Uber from the border crossing to Tijuana Airport when I had to pick up a rental car for my road trip in Baja, and had a great experience.
 My drivers were courteous and helpful and gave me some good safety tips on Tijuana.

 12. Don’t stay on Tijuana beaches after the sunset

 Watching colorful Pacific sunsets is one of the best things to do in Tijuana, but you should avoid staying at the beach when it’s dark.
+While there are usually plenty of people around, it’s not worth the risk.

 13. Don’t camp in remote areas

-Baja is a beloved place for camping among many outdoor enthusiasts and snowbirds who come here to enjoy its rugged beaches many of which require a 4X4 vehicle.
+Baja is a beloved place for camping among many outdoor enthusiasts and snowbirds who come here to enjoy its rugged beaches, many of which require a 4X4 vehicle.

 Unfortunately, the murder of three surfers south of Ensenada in May 2024, cast a dark shadow on camping in Baja, highlighting rising crime in the peninsula.